-Outpatient rehabilitation is often used as a way to extend treatment after a person has completed residential rehab Austin.
-The focus of outpatient rehabilitation is usually centered on the 12 Steps or building a new life away from substance use.
-Sometimes people choose this program type due to their insurance, childcare commitments or job.
+Outpatient rehab is often used as a way to extend treatment after a person has completed residential rehab in Austin.
+The focus of outpatient rehabilitation is usually centered on the 12-Step Program or building a new life away from substance use.
+Sometimes people choose this program type due to their insurance benefits, childcare commitments, or job.

 Who Is a Good Candidate for Inpatient Rehabilitation?

-Inpatient rehab or residential rehab Austin is a way for a person to remove themselves from the temptations of daily life and be at a place where they can focus solely on getting sober.
-Some people choose inpatient rehabilitation because it is a place focused entirely on sobriety and recovery.
+Inpatient rehab or residential rehab in Austin is a great way for a person to remove themselves from the temptations of daily life and be at a place where they can focus solely on getting sober.
+Some people choose inpatient drug rehab because it is a place focused entirely on sobriety and recovery.
 It is far removed from the distractions and temptations of daily life, which can increase the likelihood of long-term sobriety.

 Inpatient rehabilitation is a good choice for anyone struggling with addiction.
 It is especially beneficial for those who have tried to get sober and relapsed and who have a long history of substance use.